William-King977/eng84_cicd/README.md

 7. Review and Launch
 8. Select the existing DevOpsStudent key:pair option for SSH
 9. Transfer the app's folders using `scp -i ~/.ssh/DevOpsStudent.pem -r app_location ubuntu@app_ec2_public_ip:~/app/` in the directory before the app
-10. SSH inside the instance and run the app's provision file
 11. Ensure the public NACL allows SSH (22) with source `jenkins_server_ip/32`
 12. If the Jenkins server updates, the GitHub webhook, security group and NACL need to be modified